arvidn/libtorrent/trunk/docs/manual.rst

 The torrent_handle_ returned by ``add_torrent()`` can be used to retrieve information about the torrent's progress, its peers etc. It is also used to abort a torrent.

-The second overload that takes a tracker url and an info-hash instead of metadata (``entry``) can be used with torrents where (at least some) peers support the metadata extension.
+The second overload that takes a tracker url and an info-hash instead of metadata (``torrent_info``) can be used with torrents where (at least some) peers support the metadata extension.
 For the overload to be available, libtorrent must be built with extensions enabled (``TORRENT_ENABLE_EXTENSIONS`` defined).

 remove_torrent()
 ----------------